Hekstra-Lab/dw-examples/README.md

 ## Setup

-To run much of the scripts and notebooks in this repository, [Careless](https://github.com/rs-station/careless) must be installed.
+To run much of the scripts and notebooks in this repository, [Careless](https://github.com/rs-station/careless) and [rs-booster](https://github.com/rs-station/rs-booster) must be installed.
 Many scripts activate a conda environment with Careless installed, e.g.:

 [run_ccs.sh](pyp/run_ccs.sh)
 ```